joshbegley/nyt-latest/previous.md

 `Emergency workers are rescuing people from homes as they try to repair damaged roads, power lines and water systems.
 Officials said 11 people in the state have died from Hurricane Helene.`\
 https://nytimes.com/2024/09/29/us/north-carolina-helene-relief-damage.html

 **The Briefing: Man United 0 Spurs 3 - What now for Ten Hag?
-Van de Ven's incredible assist**\
+And breaking down Van de Ven's incredible assist**\
 `United's manager is under pressure after heavy defeat - but was Bruno Fernandes' red card harsh?`\
 https://nytimes.com/athletic/5799299/2024/09/29/man-utd-tottenham-ten-hag-fernandes/